Commands

 bin2tap.py

-bin2tap.py converts a binary (raw memory) file or a SNA, SZX or Z80 snapshot into a TAP file.
+bin2tap.py converts a binary (raw memory) file or a SNA, SZX or Z80 snapshot into a PZX or TAP file.
 For example:

 $ bin2tap.py game.bin